 A WebRTC gateway bridges the Web and traditional telecom worlds, providing signaling interworking, media interworking and transcoding, and application interworking functions.
 The WebRTC gateway can be a turn-key appliance or a software-based solution that runs industry-standard servers.

 A data channel is the path transmitted data takes when transferred from one device to another.

-Know that you know what WebRTC is and how it works, bookmark this repository of WebRTC tutorials and resources to refer back to if you have any questions or want to brush up on a particular facet of the protocol.
+Now that you know what WebRTC is, and how it works, you might want to check out our WebRTC tutorials and beginner resources to refer back to if you have any questions or want to brush up on a particular facet of the protocol.